Caltech-OCTO/Subzero.jl/documentation.md

   [floe1, floe2],
   domain,
   0.25,  # mean height of 0.25
-  0.0;  # all floes will be the same height rng = Xoshiro(1),
+  0.0,  # all floes will be the same height
-  floe_settings = floe_settings,
+  Δt; # timestep of simulation in seconds rng = Xoshiro(1), floe_settings = floe_settings,
 )